List of Tunisia national football team managers

-Abdelmajid Chetali, the team's coach between 1975 and 1978, led Tunisia to qualify for its first FIFA World Cup.

 The position of Tunisia national football team manager was created in 1956, 39 men have held the position since its creation and the first was Rachid Turki.
 Yugoslav Milan Kristić was the first foreign coach to supervise Tunisia, between 1960 and 1961, when he led the team to qualify for its first international tournament, the 1960 Summer Olympics.
 Seven coaches have held the position on an interim basis: Faouzi Benzarti (one match during the 1994 African Cup of Nations), Sami Trabelsi (six matches in 2011, until his appointment on a full-time basis), Ruud Krol (two matches in 2013), Nizar Khanfir (one match in 2014), Maher Kanzari (two matches in 2018), Montasser Louhichi (four matches in 2024) and Kais Yaâkoubi (two matches in 2024).

 French coach Roger Lemerre remains the longest-serving coach in Tunisia's history, having overseen the team from 25 September 2002 to 30 June 2008, over a period of 72 matches.
 He is also the most successful coach, having led the team to won its first Africa Cup of Nations title in 2004.
 He also led the team during the 2005 Confederations Cup and the 2006 FIFA World Cup.
 During his coaching career, Faouzi Benzarti has coached the Tunisian national team four times in 12 matches.
 The first was as an interim coach during the second match of the 1994 African Cup of Nations against Zaire, the second during the 2010 Africa Cup of Nations, the third during the 2019 Africa Cup of Nations qualification, and the last during the 2025 Africa Cup of Nations qualification.